Brazil humbling prompts calls for reform of domestic game

 Amidst the post-game criticism of Brazil's players and coaches, some pundits said the hosts must use the devastating loss to overhaul the national game, much like Germany did when they lost the World Cup final to Brazil 12 years ago.

-"This defeat is the biggest chance we've ever had to modernize and professionalize the running of Brazilian football," Fernando Ferreira, owner of Pluri, a sports consultancy, tweeted after the game.
+"This defeat is the biggest chance we've ever had to modernise and professionalise the running of Brazilian football," Fernando Ferreira, owner of Pluri, a sports consultancy, tweeted after the game.

 "We can't look for explanations on the field.
 They began years ago and it is the result of shocking management and administration."